Last Updated: April 3, 2024

 (Photo by Chelsea Guglielmino/FilmMagic)

 Much of the show draws from Drescher's time growing up in Queens and features characters based on people in her life.
-It premiered on CBS in November of 1993, but it struggled in its first season and would have been canceled but for Sagansky's support.
+It premiered on CBS in November 1993, but it struggled in its first season and would have been canceled but for Sagansky's support.
 Drescher also went on a lengthy promotional campaign, flying around the country and giving interviews on local CBS-affiliated news stations.
 Their work paid off in its third season when it began to see consistently high ratings and increased viewership.
-For her acting on the show, she received two Golden Globe nominations, two Primetime Emmy Award nominations, and an American Comedy Award nomination.
-The series ran for six seasons, and it concluded in June of 1999.
+For her acting on the show, Fran received two Golden Globe nominations, two Primetime Emmy Award nominations, and an American Comedy Award nomination.
+The series ran for six seasons, and it concluded in June 1999.

 Fran Drescher